isn2102/p8105_final_project/Proposal.md

   - Add to health and garden map dashboard the theme and back to home page link, also map subtitles

-  - Change to 65 + for age

-  - Add borough to map labels

-  - Add community district outlines and pop up labels to the garden distribution map, remove second garden tab

   - Add tabs for visual explorations to garden page, and both dashboards (also analysis for the health/econ dashboards)